 Montauk Energy is a renewable energy company specializing in the management, recovery and conversion of biogas into Renewable Natural Gas ("RNG").
-The Company captures methane, preventing it from being released into the atmosphere, converting it into either RNG or electrical power for the electrical grid ("Renewable Electricity").
+The Company captures methane, preventing it from being released into the atmosphere, converting it into either RNG or Renewable Electricity ("Renewable Electricity").
 The Company, headquartered in Pittsburgh, Pennsylvania, has more than 30 years of experience in the development, operation and management of landfill methane-fueled renewable energy projects.
 The Company has current operations at 15 operating projects located in California, Idaho, Ohio, Oklahoma, Pennsylvania and Texas.
 The Company sells RNG and Renewable Electricity, taking advantage of Environmental Attributes (as defined below) premiums available under federal and state policies that incentivize their use.